Camp Lejeune Leukemia Lawsuit

 Studies Link Leukemia to Water Contamination

 The discovery of the water contamination at Camp Lejeune prompted a major response from the federal government, which included major studies by several public health agencies.
-The goal of these studies was to learn exactly how the contaminated water at Lejeune may have impacted the long-term health of the base residents and employees who were exposed to it.
+These studies aimed to learn precisely how the contaminated water at Lejeune may have impacted the long-term health of the base residents and employees exposed to it.

 The fact that contaminated water causes leukemia is no surprise.
 Multiple studies have shown that TCE – an abundant toxin at Camp Lejeune – causes a greater incidence of leukemia.
-Children exposed in-utero to TCE-contaminated water have demonstrated an increased incidence of lymphocytic leukemias.
+Benzene causes leukemia.
+Children exposed in utero to TCE-contaminated water have demonstrated an increased incidence of lymphocytic leukemias.

-The largest source of toxins that contaminated the water at Camp Lejeune was ABC Dry Cleaners.
+ABC Dry Cleaners was the largest source of toxins that contaminated the water at Camp Lejeune.
 We know there are reports of high rates of leukemia in laundry workers.
 So it is not a surprise that our Camp Lejeune attorneys are seeing large numbers of leukemia victims and their families calling us to explore a compensation claim.

 Studies Link Leukemia to Camp Lejeune Water Contamination

-There are also specific studies that link leukemia not only to toxic water generally but the water contamination at Camp Lejeune.
+Specific studies link leukemia not only to toxic water but also to the water contamination at Camp Lejeune.

 ATSDR Research

-The Agency for Toxic Substances and Disease Registry (ATSDR), which is part of the CDC, has been performing extensive research and health assessments of Camp Lejeune since 1991.
-The ATSDR’s work at Lejeune has included advanced historical modeling of the estimated contamination levels in the Lejeune water systems going back to the 1940s.
+The Agency for Toxic Substances and Disease Registry (ATSDR), part of the CDC, has been performing extensive research and health assessments of Camp Lejeune since 1991.
+The ATSDR’s work at Lejeune has included advanced historical modeling of the estimated contamination levels in the Lejeune water systems from the 1940s.

 The historical modeling data compiled by the ATSDR has been utilized in epidemiologic studies of the health effects of water contamination on Camp Lejeune employees and residents.
 These studies have analyzed various health outcome “endpoints,” including birth defects, adverse birth outcomes, cancer, and mortality rates.